remayer/WS19_Python_for_Psychologists/README.md

 ## Usage

 We will upload the weekly course materials prior to each session.
-To follow the course, please download the respective notebook.
+To follow the course, please download the respective notebook/script.
 Additional materials, such as .csv files, will be also available here.

 ## Tentative structure